-(b) A power of appointment may be general as to some appointive property or a specific portion of appointive property, and special as to other appointive property.
+(b) A power of appointment may be general as to some appointive property or a specific portion of appointive property and be special as to other appointive property.

 Comment.
 Subdivision (a) of Section 1381.2 is based on the .distinction between "general" and "limited" powers in the California inheritance tax law and the distinction between "general" powers and all other powers in the federal estate tax law.
 See Cal.
 Rev. & Tax.
 Code § 13692; Int.
-Rev. Code § 2041(b)(1).
+Rev. Code 'of 1954 § 2041(b)(1).
 Although this title generally codifies the common law, Section 1381.2 departs from the common law distinction stated in Restatement of Property, Section 320.
 Instead, it adopts the prevailing professional usage which is in accord with the definitions contained in the federal and state death tax laws.
 Section 1381.2 is similar to provisions adopted in other states.
 See Mich.
 Stat.
 Ann. § 26.155(102)(h), (i) (Supp.
-1968); N.Y.
-Estates, Powers and Trust Law § 10-3.2(b), (c)(1967); Wis.
+1967); N.Y.
+Estates, Powers and Trusts Law § 10-3.2(b), (c)(1967); Wis.
 Stat.
 Ann. § 232.01(4)(5) (Supp.
 1967).

-The exceptions contained in the tax law definitions are omitted because those exceptions are significant only in connection with tax problems.
-Omission of the exceptions follows the example of New York, Wisconsin, and Michigan.
+The exceptions contained in the tax law definitions are omitted.
+Omission of the exceptions follows the example of Michigan, New York, and Wisconsin.

-that used in the Internal Revenue Code to define a general power for purposes of the federal estate tax law.
+The language in subdivision (a) of Section 1381.2 is similar to that used in the Internal Revenue Code to define a general power for purposes of the federal estate tax law.
 The power is general so long as it can be exercised in favor of any one of the following: the donee, his estate, his creditors, or the creditors of his estate.
 To be classified as general, the power does not have to give the donee a choice among all of this group; it is sufficient if the power enables him to appoint to any one of them.
 However, a power that is not otherwise considered to be a general power should not be classified as general merely because a particular permissible appointee may, in fact, be a creditor of the donee or his estate.
 A similar rule obtains under the federal estate tax and gift tax regulations.
 Treas.
-Reg. §§ 20.2041-1(3) (c), 25.2514-1(3)(c)(1958).
+Reg. §§ 20.2041-1(c), 25.2514-1(c)(1958).